OnionIoT/lv_example/README.md

     * The Linux Framebuffer - will draw to the Omega2 Dash display
     * The XPT7603 touch input device on the Omega2 Dash
 * A small demo (provided by `main.c`)
+* A script to cross compile the code for the Omega2 Dash (using Docker and the OpenWRT SDK)
 * A makefile and instructions to build it as an OpenWRT package (see `openwrt` directory)

 ## Using Docker to Compile for the Omega2 Dash

+**A quick and easy method for cross-compiling this code for the Omega2 Dash**

+It's possible to use the OpenWRT SDK in a Docker container to compile this code for the Omega2 Dash.
+The first time you do this might take a few minutes since image files will need to be downloaded.
+Afterwards, the compilation will be pretty quick.

 Make sure you have [Docker installed](https://docs.docker.com/get-docker/), then run: